 There are good ways to get around Alaska, rail and roadtripping among them.
 But no matter the mode it takes more time than most expect to get from point A to point B. Fairbanks down to Anchorage?
 Seven hours by car, 12 by train.
 Seward to Denali Park?
 Eight hours by car, 10 by coach, and two days by train (with a required overnight in Anchorage).
 Be sure to check travel times as you're planning.

 One example: This past summer we had guests jump on a low fare into Fairbanks only to discover that there were no transportation options available.
-Local rental car companies are anticipating continued low inventory and high demand for 2022.
 The solution?
-Check our website or give us a quick call to see about availability before your book.
+Check our finder tools or give us a quick call to see about availability before your book.

 Another thing to keep in mind are your arrival and departure times.
 Given the time difference many flights down to the Lower 48 leave Alaska in the early morning, like 1 AM early.
 Make sure you coordinate your lodging and any transportation drop-offs/arrivals to fit.